Festivals-App/festivals-server/README.md

 ## Development

 The developement of the [FestivalsAPI](./DOCUMENTATION.md) and the festivals-server is heavily dependend on the [festivals-api-ios](https://github.com/Festivals-App/festivals-api-ios) as in my regular development workflow i first mock the needed behaviour in the API client library.
-After the behaviour works the way i need it to i start implementing the changes in the festivals-server and after that in the [festivals-database](https://github.com/Festivals-App/festivals-database).
+After the behaviour works the way i need it to, i start implementing the changes in the festivals-server and after that in the [festivals-database](https://github.com/Festivals-App/festivals-database).

 To test whether the festivals-server is working correctly i'm currently relying on downstream tests of the [API framework](https://github.com/Festivals-App/festivals-api-ios).